 Palletizing goods has some important benefits in the overall supply chain, including:

 Another advantage that the transloading process gives shippers is more control over their inventory management and more flexibility throughout the supply chain.
+This is especially helpful in reducing port congestion.

 Typically, when a shipment is made without the use of a transloading service, it’s sent directly to the end-user.
 The destination is chosen well before the goods are shipped, and with no opportunity to redirect the shipment.
 The shipper is forced to complete the delivery as originally scheduled, regardless of how the market changes while the goods are in transit.